cybersmithio/tenablecli/README.md

 This is currently only available for Tenable.io.
 Running this will create an agents.csv file in the current directory.

 To launch: ./tenablecli.py agent download csv

+# Report on scan zones that overlap
+This is currently only available for SecurityCenter, as Tenable.io does not use scan zones.
+Overlapping scan zones do not necssarily mean there is a problem with the configuration.
+Some organizations having overlapping network ranges for various reasons.

+To launch: ./tenablecli.py scanzone overlaps